-Due to its’ shape, bats are very common for hobbyists to turn, due to the shape – a small handle, and a longer, thicker body.
+Due to their shape, bats are very common for hobbyists to turn, due to their shape – a small handle, and a longer, thicker body.

 If you find your children are needing a new baseball bat (or even yourself), don’t immediately rush to the store to buy one.
 You are perfectly able to create one yourself – and even better, it will have your own touch, making it a very sentimental creation.

-It takes one look at a pool cue to figure out that these are another object that can be turned on a lathe – as this is an important step in the manufacturing process.
+It takes one look at a pool cue to figure out that these are other objects that can be turned on a lathe – as this is an important step in the manufacturing process.

-Why bother with trying many cues, and spending your money – when you can craft one that is tailored to the exact needs of yours?
+Why bother with trying many cues, and spending your money – when you can craft one that is tailored to your exact needs?

 This is another great task to commence – even if you don’t partake in the game itself.

 Lastly, we have chess pieces.

 Chess pieces are incredibly beautiful to craft – and will test all the skills you’ve picked up through your woodturning journey.